CHAPTER ONE

 1 For what man at all had any knowledge what God was, before He came?

-2 Or dost thou accept the empty and nonsensical statements of those pretentious philosophers: of whom some said that God was fire they call that God, whereunto they themselves shall go, and others water, and others some other of the elements which were created by God?
+2 Or dost thou receive the vain and foolish sayings of those pretentious philosophers, of whom some said that God was fire, calling that God whereunto they themselves shall go; and others water; and others some other of the elements formed by God?

-3 And yet if any of these statements is worthy of acceptance, any one other created thing might just as well be made out to be God.
+3 And yet, if any of these sayings be worthy to be received, every one of the other formed things might likewise be declared to be God.

-4 Nay, all this is the quackery and deceit of the magicians;
+4 Nay, all this is the wonder-working deceit and error of the magicians;

-5 And no man has either seen or recognised Him, but He revealed Himself.
+5 And no man hath either seen or known Him, but He hath revealed Himself.

-6 And He revealed Himself by faith, whereby alone it is given to see God.
+6 And He revealed Himself by faith, whereby alone it is given to behold God.

-7 For God, the Master and Creator of the Universe, Who made all things and arranged them in order, was found to be not only friendly to men, but also long-suffering.
+7 For God, the Master and Fashioner of all, who made all things and set them in order, was found to be not only gracious unto men, but also long-suffering.

-8 And such indeed He was always, and is, and will be, kindly and good and dispassionate and true, and He alone is good.
+8 Yea, such was He always, and is, and ever shall be: gracious and good, and without wrath, and true; and He alone is good.

-9 And having conceived a great and unutterable scheme He communicated it to His Son alone.
+9 And having conceived a great and unspeakable counsel, He communicated it unto His Son alone.

-10 For so long as He kept and guarded His wise design as a mystery, He seemed to neglect us and to be careless about us.
+10 For so long as He kept and preserved His wise counsel in mystery, He seemed to neglect us and to have no care for us.

-11 But when He revealed it through His beloved Son, and manifested the purpose which He had prepared from the beginning, He gave us all these gifts at once, participation in His benefits, and sight and understanding of mysteries which none of us ever would have expected.
+11 But when He revealed it through His beloved Son, and manifested the purpose which He had prepared from the beginning, He gave us all things at once: to partake of His benefits, and to see and to understand mysteries which none of us ever would have expected.

 CHAPTER NINE